fnune/fnune.github.io/_posts/2018-02-02-git-best-practices-atomic-commits.markdown

 ### Git Built-ins work better if your commits are thought-through

 There are several Git tools which benefit from a clean and sound commit history.
 In fact, they are kind of useless _if_ your commit history is not good.
-I the most important are `bisect`, `revert`, `blame` and `log`.
+The most important are `bisect`, `revert`, `blame` and `log`.
 I won't go about explaining them - it takes basic search engine usage skills to find explanations much better than those I could dish out myself.
 But I will try to argue why you can make better use of them if your commits are neatly organized.

 <a name='bisect'></a>